FACULTY

 NICOLE CRUZ

 Nicole Cruz is a Ph.D. student and research assistant at the Knight Foundation School of Computing and Information Sciences at Florida International University.
-She graduated Summa Cum Laude from FIU with a bachelor’s in computer science and currently serves as director of FIU’s Women in Tech Conference, hosted by the Women in Computer Science club.
-Her research interests center around the intersections of artificial intelligence and cybersecurity.
-Working under Dr. Leonardo Bobadilla, she hopes to apply these interests to the field of autonomous vehicles.
+She graduated Summa Cum Laude from FIU with a Bachelor’s in Computer Science, serving as both President of the Women in Computer Science Club and Director of FIU’s Women in Tech Conference.
+She is currently on the executive board of INIT FIU as the Explore Program Manager, helping students jumpstart their careers in tech through hands-on workshops.
+Her research interests center around the intersections of artificial intelligence and cybersecurity, with an emphasis on solving autonomy tasks with limited communication costs.

 TRIEU VO